 There's a very detailed guide for presenting a bike rodeo from Cornell University that can help to plan this popular program.
 Our Rodeo Outline explains our format, and will help in orienting volunteers on the day of the event, and review their prior training.

-We often provide bike repairs when we are doing rodeos, valet bike parking, or other programs in the community, and can also provide this as a stand-alone service.
-We'll train community volunteers recruited by the partner organization to do simple jobs like registration, pumping tires, pre-checking bikes, and installing lights; then we bring a team of experienced mechanics with all the tools and supplies they need, and a full selection of replacement parts including tires, wheels, cables, etc. that we have salvaged from un-repairable, donated used bikes; and fix as many bikes as possible -- to be safe and reasonably reliable -- as fast as possible (hence the "fixathon" name!).
+We often do minor bike repairs on riders' own bikes as part of the Safety Check station at bike rodeos, and can also provide this as a stand-alone service, often addressing more major repairs.
+We'll train community volunteers recruited by the partner organization to do simple jobs like registration, pumping tires, pre-checking bikes, and installing lights, and we bring a team of experienced mechanics with all the parts, tools and supplies they need to fix as many bikes as possible as fast as possible (hence the "fixathon" name!).
+We bring a 14' trailer with a full selection of replacement parts including tires, wheels, cables, etc. and 2-4 work stations, to fix up to 50 bikes, so space is also required for people to wait in, and park their bikes.

-Our fee for this service is $100/hour for a minimum of 3 hours; plus the (very low) cost of parts.
-(For a gauge, we recently repaired 50+ bikes with 5 mechanics and 5 community volunteers in 2.5 hours, which comes to less than $10/bike.)
-At least two weeks advanced notice is needed for this service.
+Our fee for this service is $500 for a 3 hours event; plus the (very low) cost of parts.
+(For a gauge, we recently repaired 50+ bikes with 5 mechanics and 5 community volunteers, which comes to less than $10/bike.)
+At least one month advanced notice is needed for this service.
+The partner organization must provide at least five volunteers for registration and participant relations; an indoor facility with electricity, water and heat.
+The partner group is responsible for publicizung the event and registering participants (in advance is preferred), and should host a training for their volunteers in the week before the event (included in the event cost).

 Presentations to large groups should be scheduled early in the year if